ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/custom_fields.rst

 	{site_id}

-The ID of the site the file is associate with.
+The ID of the site the file is associated with.

 title
 -----